LumenfuchsStudios/Golden-Arcane-Legacy/src/main/resources/assets/goldark/lavender/entries/codex/paths/vempyre.md

 Becoming one is surprisingly simple, but costly;
 One must lose themselves to be reborn a Vempyre again.

-> If such fate is truly seeked, one must
+> To lock thy fate as a leech of life,
-> perish while under the same urge for
+> perish while under an unnatural urge
+> for the taste of blood itself.

-> blood as a Vempyre, only to be reborn
+> The binding is permanent, and hard to be rid of;
-> as an Undead seeker of life instead.
+> Please be sure of your choices before proceeding.

 ;;;;;